 The disadvantages?
 The treatment is more effective in people with fair complexions and dark hair and is therefore considered ineffective or unsafe in people with dark complexions or light hair.
 Side effects such as pain, redness, swelling and pigmentation have been reported [10], but they are usually rare and temporary and are a safe method when used correctly [8].

 To avoid possible side effects, some modern IPL devices are equipped with cooling systems that protect the skin.
-The Ulike Sapphire Air 3 IPL devices, for example, use the patented sapphire ice cooling technology to enable a pain-free treatment.
+The Ulike Sapphire Air 3 IPL devices, for example, use the patented sapphire ice cooling technology to enable a virtually painless treatment.

 Is it safe to use an IPL hair removal device during pregnancy?

-As mentioned above, IPL hair removal is based on the principle of selective photothermolysis.
-This means that the effect theoretically remains selectively on the hair structures in the skin and does not extend beyond the deep dermis, thus excluding any harm to the fetus [3].
+As mentioned above, hair removal with IPL is based on the principle of selective photothermolysis.
+This means that the effect theoretically remains selectively on the hair structures in the skin and does not extend beyond the deep dermis, thus excluding harm to the fetus [3].
 However, since there are no safety studies on this topic, IPL should be avoided during pregnancy [3] .

 For example, a review on the safety of various cosmetic procedures during pregnancy and breastfeeding published in 2017 in the International Journal of Women's Dermatology [11] found that IPL and laser therapies are not suitable for cosmetic procedures (such as hair removal) during pregnancy due to a lack of safety data and recommended that pregnant women treat excessive hair growth only with temporary hair removal methods (such as waxing and shaving).